StoglRobotics/ros_team_workspace/docs/guidelines/development.rst

 ==========================================

 To make a change of the existing code base, Pull Request (GitHub) or Merge Request (GitLab) are used.
-This section describes in short process with valuable tips to make your and reviewers' life easier.
+This section describes in short the process with valuable tips to make your and reviewers' life easier.

 #.
-Check with the team if it is usual to submit a PR/MR from a fork or directly into target repository.
+Check with the team if it is usual to submit a PR/MR from a fork or directly into the target repository.
    This usually depends on the team size and organization.
    When working with public repositories you always need to create a fork.

    .. note::

       In *Stogl Robotics* we have the organization called `StoglRobotics-forks <https://github.com/StoglRobotics-forks>`_ where all forks of public repositories live and are accessible for writing by all team members.
-      This simplify collaboration inside the team - there is no need for individual access grants when using forks under your user.
+      This simplifies collaboration inside the team - there is no need for individual access grants when using forks under your user.
       **Always** check if there is already a fork in *StoglRobotics-forks* organization and if not create it.

 #.
 Start development always from the up-to date state of the repositories default branch (usually called *master* or *main* - for simplicity we call it *master* here).
-   Take into account that master branch of your fork is usually not up to date with the upstream repository.
+   Take into account that the master branch of your fork is usually not up to date with the upstream repository.
-   Therefore be careful about that and use the opportunity to sync *master* branch of the fork to the state of the *master* branch of the upstream repository.
+   Therefore be careful about that and use the opportunity to sync the *master* branch of the fork to the state of the *master* branch of the upstream repository.

 #. **Always** create a new branch for each feature or bug fix.
    **Never** make multiple changes on a same feature branch.
 One feature / change == one branch.
 Don't submit PRs from *master* branch.